EthicalSource/contributor_covenant/content/version/1/4/code-of-conduct.gb.md

 * issues
 * other contributions that are not aligned to this code of conduct

-We also reserve the right to temporarily or permanently ban any contributor for other behaviors we deem inappropriate, threatening, offensive, or harmful.
+We also reserve the right to temporarily or permanently ban any contributor for other behaviours we deem inappropriate, threatening, offensive, or harmful.

 ## Scope